-Patients often want the results of a facelift at my Albany, NY, practice without undergoing a traditional facelift procedure.
+Patients often want the results of a facelift at my Albany practice without undergoing a traditional facelift procedure.
 They hear the name “weekend facelift,” also called a mini facelift, and think it’s a quick and easy solution to all signs of facial aging.

 Unfortunately, this is a common misconception.
-I’ll use this post to distinguish the different types of facelift procedures.
+In this blog post, I’ll explain the different types of facelift procedures, who is a good candidate, what the procedure achieves, and more.

 Most people in good overall health are good facelift candidates.
 Any health conditions that make it more difficult to heal are the primary concern.
 A traditional facelift corrects signs of aging in the middle and lower face, such as jowls, hollowed out cheeks, and wrinkled neck skin.
+It can also be combined with a neck lift for more dramatic rejuvenation.
 Many patients ask if they’re the “right age” for a facelift.
 Even though the majority of facelift patients are in their 50s and 60s, someone in their early 40s or late 70s may still benefit from facelift surgery.

 The surgery can be performed while you are under general anesthesia.
 I make incisions along the hairline and near the ears, which fade and are inconspicuous once they are healed.
 In some cases, I also make a short incision under the chin to tighten the skin on the neck.
 During the procedure, I tighten and adjust the underlying muscles and often remove small fat deposits.
 For some individuals, I may add small fat deposits using fat grafting to fill out wrinkles and add volume to areas that need it, such as the cheeks or under-eye area.
 Then I re-drape the skin and close the incisions.